PřF:Z8101 Photogrammetry - Course Information

 - Assessment methods

-- The exam has the form of a written test on theory of analogue, analytical and digital photogrammetry.
-Elaboration of all practical excercises and successul practical test at the end of the term are two necessary conditions for passing the exam.
+- An exam has the form of written test on theory of photogrammetry.
+Elaboration of all practical excercises and successul pass the practical test at the end of the term are two necessary conditons to advance to the main theoretical examination.
 Practical test with the use of computer.

 - Language of instruction